elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 ## Metadata and data interoperability
 ### Description

-In agro-ecological research, documenting data and ensuring data interoperability are essential for making data FAIR.
+In agroecological research, documenting data and ensuring data interoperability are essential for making data FAIR.
 However, achieving consistent and comprehensive documentation poses several challenges:
-1. Agro-ecological research involves a wide range of data types, including genomic sequences, phenotypic traits, geospatial data, and environmental observations.
+1. Agroecological research involves a wide range of data types, including genomic sequences, phenotypic traits, geospatial data, and environmental observations.
 This diversity makes it difficult to apply a one-size-fits-all approach to metadata and data interoperability.
-2. Agro-ecology integrates data from life sciences, environmental science, and agronomy.
+2. Agroecology integrates data from life sciences, environmental science, and agronomy.
 The absence of standardised terminology and metadata practices across these disciplines can lead to inconsistencies.
 3. Inadequate metadata or inconsistent documentation can hinder the long-term usability of datasets, reducing their value for future research and reproducibility.

 ### Considerations

-* What metadata standards are most relevant for the type of agro-ecological data you collecte (e.g., genomic, environmental, geospatial)?
+* What metadata standards are most relevant for the type of agroecological data you collect (e.g. genomic, environmental, geospatial)?
 * How can you ensured consistent data documentation across multidisciplinary research teams?
 * What controlled vocabularies and ontologies should you use to enhance data interoperability?
 * Which data formats best support long-term preservation and reusability?